cinnData/MLearning/Lectures/[ML-10] Neural networks.md

 ## Applications to sequence data

 The second area of success of deep learning is **sequence data**.
 This is a generic expression including text (sequences of words or characters), time series data, video and others.
-Although I do not have room here for this type of data, let me mention that the main types of networks used in this context are:
+Although we do not have room here for this type of data, let us mention that the main types of networks used in this context are:

 * 1D convolutional networks, with applications to machine translation, document classification and spelling correction.